mattf/py-smoke/README.md

 # Notes

-### Two user experiences - *CLI* and *Console*
+### Two user experiences - *new-app* and *oshinko-s2i template*

+Currently only *oshinko-s2i template* is available.
+This is because the *oshinko-s2i builders* require the ability to create new resources on their user's behalf.
+The builders achieve this by using the *oshinko ServiceAccount*. *oc new-app* does not allow the user to specify a *ServiceAccount*.

+Options for enabling *oc new-app* -

+* change *new-app* to accept a *ServiceAccount*
+* run *oshinko-rest* and change the *oshinko-s2i builders* to fall back if a *ServiceAccount* is not available

-The user experiences should have parity.
+The two user experiences should have parity.
 Parity is missing in a few cases and with a caveat -

-* Parity gap: the CLI process automatically creates a Service
+* Parity gap: *new-app* automatically creates a Service
-* Parity gap: the CLI requires oshinko-rest
+* Parity gap: *new-app* requires oshinko-rest
-* Parity gap: the Console allows for overriding APP_FILE
+* Parity gap: *oshinko-s2i template* allows for overriding APP_FILE
-* Parity gap: the Console process uses forcePull for the builder image
+* Parity gap: *oshinko-s2i template* uses forcePull for the builder image
 * Parity gap: the resource labeling differs
-* Caveat: it is assumed all Parameters on the Console S2I template can be provided as Environment variables to the CLI process
+* Caveat: it is assumed all Parameters on the *oshinko-s2i template* can be provided as Environment variables to *new-app*

-### The curious case of oshinko-rest

-The pod that comes out of the S2I process needs to be able to create new pods (Spark cluster creation).
-The *oshinko* ServiceAccount with *edit* permissions enabled this.

-The Console experience does not require oshinko-rest because the *oshinko* ServiceAccount is present in the S2I template.

-The CLI experience does require oshinko-rest because there is no way to attach the *oshinko* ServiceAccount to the result of the S2I process.
-In this case the resulting pod must communicate with oshinko-rest, which has access to the *oshinko* ServiceAccount to create the Spark clusters.